floflow87/boosterz/replit.md

   - Updated post design to match social feed with rounded borders and proper background
   - Added like and comment counters above action buttons with separator line
   - Removed sticky navigation for better scroll experience
+  - Implemented real like and comment system with authentic data from database
+  - Added interactive like/unlike functionality with visual feedback
+  - Integrated comment display and creation with user avatars and timestamps
   - Profile page now matches overall app design language with authentic data and consistent styling
 - June 25, 2025.
 Enhanced user profile community features
   - Added dynamic avatar display throughout user profile pages